Middle School football: Wayne beats Vinson 42-28 in cold, muddy title game

 It was then momentum swung heavily in favor of the Pioneers.

-Gillams third touchdown of the night made, packaged with a two-point conversion gave Wayne a two-possession lead, 30-20, with six minutes left in the contest.
+Gillam’s third touchdown of the night, packaged with a two-point conversion gave Wayne a two-possession lead, 30-20, with six minutes left in the contest.

-Later in the quarter, the Pioneers faced a 3rd-and-16 after a holding call wiped away what would have been a first down.
-The officials marked off 15 yards for the foul, though it should have only been a 10 yard penalty.
+Later in the quarter, the Pioneers faced a third and 16 after a holding call wiped away what would have been a first down.
+The officials marked off 15 yards instead of ten because it was a spot foul.

-That didn't matter as Damron took the next hand-off for more than twenty yards down the field to set up another Gillam score that would put the nail in Vinson's coffin on Halloween night.
+That didn’t matter as Damron took the next hand off for more than 20 yards down the field to set up another Gillam score that put the nail in Vinson’s coffin on Halloween night.

-"Braylen has been capable of that all year," Wayne coach Harry Sowards said.
-"He's been big for us the last couple games.
-He did everything he needed to to be big for us in this game."
+“Braylen has been capable of that all year,” Wayne coach Harry Sowards said.
+“He’s been big for us the last couple games and he did everything he needed to in order to be big for us in this game.”

 “We’ve been in a drought the past few years and haven’t been able to bring one home but I think this could be a big upswing for the future of our team.”